usedlobster/CarND-T2-P2/README.md

-# Extended Kalman Filter Project
+# Unscented Kalman Filter Project
 ### Self-Driving Car Engineer Nanodegree Program
 # ![image1](image00001.png)
 #

-In this project we utilize an Unscented Kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+In this project we utilize an Unscented Kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements - using a CTRV model.

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)